skeisman/codetest/README.md

 solve, we're looking for you to implement enough code to demonstrate expertise with domain modeling and testing.

-We're interested in the thought process behind your choices, so please take a some time to capture that in your README.
+We're interested in the thought process behind your choices, so please take some time to capture that in your README.
 For example, you can represent your library using classes, functions, or objects.
 We don't consider any one of those options better than the others.
 However, we expect you to make an